David-M-GitHub/minecraft-server-optimization/README.md

       exp: 4.0
 ```

 This decides the distance between the items and exp orbs to be merged, reducing the amount of items ticking on the ground.
 Setting this too high will lead to the illusion of items or exp orbs disappearing as they merge together.
 Setting this too high will break some farms, as well as allow items to teleport through blocks.
-There are no checks done to prevent items from merging through walls.
+There are no checks done to prevent items from merging through walls (unless Paper's `fix-items-merging-through-walls` setting is activated).
 Exp is only merged on creation.

 #### hopper-transfer